MicrosoftDocs/power-pages-docs/power-pages-docs/transparency-note-chatbot.md

 ---
-title: ransparency note for chatbot
+title: Transparency note for chatbot
 description: The transparency note to add chatbot and the key considerations for making use of this technology responsibly. ms.date: 4/28/2023 ms.custom: transparency-note